 Agreed Checklist I tem FRMS or Client comments / details / variations Inspection and sampling procedures may involve significant intrusion and disturbance to building surfaces.
 The survey team will only make superficial repairs and cannot be liable for preserving decoration or previous appearance.
 The client will make the surveyor aware of any areas where care of decorative finishes and fittings is required.
-Access is made to all risers / voids which are accessed through T-handle budget lock keys, splined, a full-set of FB keys or any key sets made available by the client.
-Such keys are carried by surveyors at all times.
-Any such areas not accessed due to a lack of keys other than those stated above can be re-surveyed at an additional cost.
+Access is made to all risers/voids which are accessed through Thandle budget lock keys, splined, a full-set of FB keys or any key sets made available by the client.
+Such keys are carried by Surveyors at all times.
+Any such areas not accessed due to a lack of keys other than those stated above shall be re-surveyed at an additional cost.
 Representative access is made beneath paint and wallpaper finishes.
-Access is gained to a maximum of 3m in height from ground or flat level where it is safe to do so.
-The client should make FRMS aware of any areas above this height, so that, if necessary access equipment can be arranged.
-(Additional fees may be incurred) Access is gained to all known voids, risers and false work where reasonably practical.
-Mechanical and electrical plant, lifts, and confined spaces (if present) should be made known to FRMS.
-Where additional access arrangements are required; such as electrical engineers, lift engineers, ancillary lighting or working at height / confined space equipment, additional costs may be incurred, following assessment of needs and agreement with the client.
+Access is gained to at least 3m in height from ground or flat level where safe to do so.
+The client must make FRMS aware of any areas above this height, so that, if necessary access equipment can be arranged.
+(An additional fee may-be applicable).
+Access is gained to all known voids, risers and false-work.
+Mechanical and electrical plant, lifts, and confined spaced if present should be made known to FRMS.
+Where additional access arrangements are required; such as electrical engineers, lift engineers, ancillary lighting or working at height / confined space equipment, further costs are required following assessment of needs and agreement with the client.
 Access is not made to flues, ventilation ducts, concealed voids, chimneys or any similarly enclosed areas, where access would require the use of specialist equipment or tools (and has not been provided by the client or made known to FRMS in advance).
-Access can be made into floor ducts which require specialist lifting equipment, if made known to FRMS in advance.
-Intrusive access is not made into concrete unless specifically requested by the client (additional costs will need to be agreed for core sampling of any slab present).
-Representative access is made within floor voids where reasonably practical.
+Access is made into floor ducts which require specialist lifting equipment, if provided by the client or made known to FRMS in advance.
+Intrusive access is not made within concrete unless specifically requested by the client (additional costs will need to be agreed for core sampling of any slab present).
+Representative access is made within floor-voids.
 Examination is not carried out above, beyond or beneath asbestos containing, or potentially asbestos containing materials unless previously made known to FRMS and specifically agreed.
-Pipework (surfaces) concealed by overlying non-asbestos insulation is inspected in representative areas.
+Pipe-work (surfaces) concealed by overlying non-asbestos insulation is inspected in representative areas.
 Glazing sheets / roof-lights etc are not broken out for safety reasons.
-There remains a possibility of asbestos rope / beading within the construction.
-Fire doors are examined intrusively, however this may inhibit fire compartmentation.
-Should the client prefer that this is not carried out, then FRMS should be notified.
+There remains a possibility of asbestos rope/beading in the construction.
+Fire doors are examined intrusively, but this may inhibit fire compartmentation.
+Should the client prefer that this is not carried out - then FRMS should be notified.

-Agreed Checklist I tem FRMS or Client comments / details / variations A full inspection of voids located above suspended ceilings tiles is carried out, provided that the ceiling tiles are not constructed of asbestos containing materials.
-Forced entry is made into locked areas unless specifically requested otherwise.
-Forced entry may cause damage to door and frame structures and / or create security issues thereafter.
+Agreed Checklist I tem FRMS or Client comments / details / variations A full inspection of voids located above suspended ceilings tiles is carried out - provided that the ceiling tiles are not constructed of asbestos.
+Forced entry is made to locked areas unless specifically requested otherwise.
+Forced entry may cause damage to door/door frame structure and or security issues.
 Representative access is made within internal and external door frames and window frames for possible packing material, unless specifically requested otherwise.
-This may cause damage to door / frame structures and or security issues thereafter.
+This may cause damage to door/door frame structure and or security issues.
 Lofts are accessed as far as reasonably practicable.
-If walkways are not provided or there are physical size restrictions, this may hinder the accessibility of all areas.
+If walkways are not provided or there are physical size restrictions - this may hinder the accessibility of all parts of the loft.